amctagg1/eleventy-starter/README.md

     npx @11ty/eleventy

 ## Eleventy
-Eleventy generates a static site from any templates found in the directory.
+Eleventy builds a static HTML site
+From: Any templates found in the directory
+To: A folder called _site
 https://www.11ty.dev/docs/getting-started/

     // build eleventy and start up a local server
     npx @11ty/eleventy --serve

 ## Eleventy Config
-Eleventy compiles to static HTML in a folder called _site

 The _site folder and eleventy's npm dependencies are excluded from git tracking using the .gitignore file
 CSS and images are configured to auto-copy into the _site folder in eleventy.js